-- ightarrow Requests from their Supervisor to attend on different days or weeks - → Personal difficulties e.g. illness, bereavement - → Important family or university commitments - $\rightarrow$ Reasonable accommodations required due to personal health circumstances - $\rightarrow$ Critical incidents arising on placement e.g. robbery in the pharmacy - → Support with finding opportunities to complete their learning activities
+- o Requests from their Supervisor to attend on different days or weeks - Personal difficulties e.g. illness, bereavement - Important family or university commitments - Reasonable accommodations required due to personal health circumstances - o Critical incidents arising on placement e.g. robbery in the pharmacy - o Support with finding opportunities to complete their learning activities

 This list is not exhaustive.
-Please contact a Practice Educator or the APPEL office with any query you have about your placement.
+Please contact a Practice Educator or APPEL with any query you have about your placement.